UNIVERSE-HPC/course-material/high_performance_computing/parallel_computing/04_practical.md

 ```

 ::::challenge{id=parallel_prog_pr.1 title="Submitting a Fractal MPI job"}
-**To be able to run the job submission examples in this segment, you'll need to either have access to ARCHER2, or an HPC infrastructure running the Slurm job scheduler and knowledge of how to configure job scripts for submission.**
+**To be able to run the job submission examples in this segment, you'll need to either have access to ARCHER2, or similar HPC infrastructure running the Slurm job scheduler and knowledge of how to configure job scripts for submission.**

 So on an HPC infrastructure, we'll need (and should!) submit this as a job via Slurm.
 Write a script that executes the fractal MPI code that uses 16 worker processes on a single node.